Continuing Education Activity

 Hepatitis E

 Pregnant women in the second and third trimesters are mostly affected during epidemics.
-The mortality rate as high as 5% to 25%.
+The mortality rate is as high as 5% to 25%.
 There is a higher mortality rate in pregnant women who progressed to fulminant hepatitis.
 Anti-HEV IgM is tested during pregnancy for suspected cases.

 Treatment / Management